aday651/aday651.github.io/_posts/2021-10-24-spotify-analysis.md

 -   From these plots, you can pretty much infer what my sleep patterns are; I’m up by around 7am, and go to bed usually around 11pm or 12am.
--   I tend to stay up past midnight only on Tuesdays and Wednesdays, but I also don’t do so very frequently (as the standard deviation is high for these days and time regions).
+-   I tend to stay up past midnight only on Monday and Tuesdays, but I also don’t do so very frequently (as the standard deviation is high for these days and time regions).
 -   I tend to listen to music more during the week than not during the